4 ways to engage a mobile workforce using smartphone apps

 Using these mobile apps lets you manage your team by focusing on productivity and quality, without emphasizing employees’ schedule.

 Remote work can be beneficial for both companies and employees.
 It has the potential to create productivity, engagement, and more.
 Unfortunately, it also risks the opposite if not done right.
 To guarantee that telecommuters stay engaged and productive, managers and their organizations need to make use of the digital tools available to them.
-This means not just email but the multitude of mobile apps designed to keep employees engaged.
+This means not just email but the multitude of employee mobile apps designed to keep people engaged.